corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /tabs >}}

-Note that every package should exist in only one CorDapp, otherwise the discovery process won’t be able to determine which one to use and you will most probably see an exception telling you `There is more than one CorDapp containing the package`.
+Every package should exist in only one CorDapp.
+If this is not the case, the discovery process is unable to determine which CorDapp to use and you are likely to see the exception: `There is more than one CorDapp containing the package`.
-For instance, if you have 2 CorDapps containing the packages `net.corda.examples.obligation.contracts` and `net.corda.examples.obligation.flows`, you will get this error if you specify the package `net.corda.examples.obligation`.
+For instance, if you have two CorDapps containing the packages `net.corda.examples.obligation.contracts` and `net.corda.examples.obligation.flows`, you will get this error if you specify the package `net.corda.examples.obligation`.

 {{< note >}}
-If you have any CorDapp code (e.g. flows/contracts/states) that is only used by the tests and located in the same test module, it won’t be discovered now.
+If you have any CorDapp code (such as flows, contracts, or states) that is only used by the tests and located in the same test module, it now won’t be discovered.
-You will need to move them in the main module of one of your CorDapps or create a new, separate CorDapp for them, in case you don’t want this code to live inside your production CorDapps.
+You need to move them to the main module of one of your CorDapps or create a new, separate CorDapp (if you don't want a production CorDapp to contain this code).

 {{< /note >}}

-### 8. Improve security by adding BelongsToContract annotations
+### 8. Improve the security of your CorDapp by adding BelongsToContract annotations

-In versions of the platform prior to v4, it was the responsibility of contract and flow logic to ensure that `TransactionState` objects contained the correct class name of the expected contract class.
-If these checks were omitted, it would be possible for a malicious counterparty to construct a transaction containing e.g. a cash state governed by a commercial paper contract.
-The contract would see that there were no commercial paper states in a transaction and do nothing, i.e. accept.
+Before platform version 4, the contract and flow logic ensured that the `TransactionState` objects contained the correct class name of the expected contract class.
+If these checks are omitted, it's possible for a malicious counterparty to construct a transaction containing.
+For example, a cash state governed by a commercial paper contract.
+The contract would see that there were no commercial paper states in a transaction and do nothing (accept the transaction).

-In Corda 4 the platform takes over this responsibility from the app, if the app has a target version of 4 or higher.
-A state is expected to be governed by a contract that is either:
+In Corda 4, if the CorDapp has a target platform version of 4 or higher, the platform takes over this responsibility.
+ A state is expected
+to be governed by a contract that is either:

 * The outer class of the state class, if the state is an inner class of a contract.
 This is a common design pattern.
 * Annotated with `@BelongsToContract` which specifies the contract class explicitly.

-Learn more by reading [Contract/State Agreement](cordapps/api-contract-constraints.md#contract-state-agreement).
-If an app targets Corda 3 or lower (i.e. does not specify a target version), states that point to contracts outside their package will trigger a log warning but validation will proceed.
+You can learn more by reading [contract/state agreement](cordapps/api-contract-constraints.md#contract-state-agreement).

+If a CorDapp targets Corda 3 or lower (does not specify a target version), states that point to contracts outside their package will trigger a log warning but validation will proceed.

 ### 9. Learn about signature constraints and signing `.jar` files

-[Signature Constraints](cordapps/api-contract-constraints.md#signature-constraints) are a new data model feature introduced in Corda 4.
-They make it much easier to deploy application upgrades smoothly and in a decentralised manner.
-Signature constraints are the new default mode for CorDapps, and the act of upgrading your app to use the version 4 Gradle plugins will result in your app being automatically signed, and new states automatically using new signature constraints selected automatically based on these signing keys.
+[Signature constraints](cordapps/api-contract-constraints.md#signature-constraints) are a new data model feature introduced in Corda 4.
+They make it much easier to smoothly deploy application upgrades and in a decentralised manner.
+Signature constraints are the new default mode for CorDapps.
+Upgrading your CorDapp to use version 4 Gradle plugins will mean your CorDapp is automatically signed, and new states will use new signature constraints selected automatically based on these signing keys.

 {{< important >}}